GunnerJnr/stream-three-final-project/README.md

 ### Installation

-Firstly clone the project from Github, you can do with the following command in a terminal/console window:
+Firstly clone the project from `Github`, you can do with the following command in a terminal/console window:

 `git clone https://github.com/gunnerjnr/stream-three-final-project.git`

-Once you have cloned the project, you will need to set up a virtual environment to use the project offline.
-This assumes you already have Python and Pip installed.
+Once you have cloned the project, you will need to set up a `virtual environment` to use the project offline.
+This assumes you already have `Python` and `Pip` installed.
 If you do not then please see the following links.

-[Python](https://www.python.org/downloads/) - Note we use version 2.7 of Python.
+[Python](https://www.python.org/downloads/) - Note we use `version 2.7` of `Python`.

 [Pip - Official Installation Guide](https://pip.pypa.io/en/latest/installing/)

 Also please see the following link for setting up a [Virtual Environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/#lower-level-virtualenv)

-Once all this is completed you should simply be able to run the command `pip install -r requirements.txt` from your activated virtual environment terminal/console window to install all the neccessary packages needed to run the project.
+Once all this is completed you should simply be able to run the command `pip install -r requirements.txt` from your activated `virtual environment` terminal/console window to install all the neccessary packages needed to run the project.
 Once this completes you should be able to now simply run the command `python manage.py runserver` and it should fire up the development server where you can navigate to `localhost:8000` to browse the site offline.

+Or as stated above, a live version of the site can be accessed by following this [link](https://gamershub.herokuapp.com/).

 [Back to Table Of Contents](#table-of-contents)

 ### Usage

-Django Bootstrap Forms - Used for responsive layout and design.
+[Django Bootstrap Forms](https://django-bootstrap-form.readthedocs.io/en/latest/) - Used for responsive layout and design.
-Django Paypal - Used for making Paypal single payments.
+[Django Paypal](https://django-paypal.readthedocs.io/en/latest/) - Used for making Paypal single payments.
-Django Disqus - Used for integrating Disqus comments into the blog posts.
+[Django Disqus](https://django-disqus.readthedocs.io/en/latest/) - Used for integrating Disqus comments into the blog posts.

 [Back to Table Of Contents]